hemeac/kiwiTechTree/README.md

 * Integrated science experiments to Kerbalism for several mods that have custom experiments.
 * Added radiation emitters to several atomic jets for mods not supported in-house by Kerbalism
 * Added a few comfort upgrades to some station parts.
+* Added reliability upgrades to solar panels and reaction wheels to make it more likely that they would be functional after interstellar travel.
 * Nerfed the reliability of engines slightly, both in terms of ignition failures and operation duration.
 Duration is a function of vacuum ISP (see note below).
 Vacuum engines have a higher baseline operation duration than surface launchers.
 While Kerbalism has an in-game mechanic to increase duration and number of ignitions, I add increases in the baseline reliability of engines through part upgrades that works alongside the in-built mechanic.
   * Ion engine duration is now finite, but not likely to be a limiting factor.
 Argon thrusters now match Ion thruster durability.
   * Burn Duration upgrades are engine specific and are tied to the same upgrade that increases thrust, ISP, etc. that normally is available two tiers after the engine is first available.
   * Engine ignition reliability will be global between liquid fuel engines and separately, solid rocket boosters.
 This allows some early fun at watching engines explode.
 This will be less of a feature as the space program matures to avoid the game mechanic getting stale when you have spent several hours developing a craft and just want it to !@#%$#@$ work before you go to bed.
   * Note: I have created an "S-shaped" function that will determine the duration based on vacuum ISP.
 The function was a fitted cubic spline based on a set of points that I felt would balance the duration.
 When calculating rated duration of hydrolox engines, I divide the ISP by 30% to get an approximate ISP if the engine was Kerolox.
+If JNSQ or Sigma Dimensions is installed, baseline duration for all engines will be increased by 60 seconds to account for the longer burns required.

 ## Current Supported Mods (see details below for general changes):